eset/nimfilt/README.md

  - [ ] IDA Script: Format `Init` function' module paths to match regular function format
  - [ ] IDA Script: Group packages under root-level directories: Nimble, STD and local/main
  - [ ] IDA Script: Use simplified pkg name when renaming functions

+## Similar and related work

+[AlphaGolang](https://github.com/SentineLabs/AlphaGolang) is a project that fulfills a similar role for Go binaries.
+While none of AlphaGolang's code was used directly in Nimfilt, it served as a general inspiration and was useful in understanding IDA's folder API.

+[Nim-IDA-FLIRT-Generator](https://github.com/Cisco-Talos/Nim-IDA-FLIRT-Generator) is another project that helps with reverse-engineering Nim binaries.
+It does so by greatly simplifying the process of creating IDA FLIRT signatures for Nim.
+It nicely complements Nimfilt for binaries that lack symbols: First generate then apply your FLIRT signatures, then run Nimfilt for the best results.